Processing by the First-tier Tribunal for Scotland Social Security Chamber

-After the hearing, the clerk will upload the audio file to a folder in the Shared Drive on the network where it will be held there for up to one year after the last date of the hearing before it is deleted.
-Ability to access this Folder will be restricted and access to recordings will be at the discretion of the Chamber President.
-The audio recording can be made available to others during the one year period but this is at the discretion of the President and only under very specific circumstances.
-Please note that Schedule 2, paragraph 14 of the Data Protection Act 2018 disapplies Article 15 (right of access by the data subject) of the General Data Protection Regulation (the “GDPR”) in relation to personal data processed by “an individual acting in a judicial capacity, or…a court or tribunal acting in its judicial capacity”.
+After the hearing, the clerk will upload the audio file to a secure folder on the SCTS network and will be held there one year after the last date of the hearing before it is deleted, ability to access this folder will be restricted and access to recordings will be at the discretion of the Chamber President.

 Why are we processing this information?

 Clients who are unhappy with their initial entitlement decision can request that Social Security Scotland (“the Agency”) perform a re-determination.
 During a re-determination, the Agency will put aside the original determination and a different, independent officer from another team in the Agency will go through the process of making a new determination.
 If the client is still dissatisfied, they can request that their case is considered by the First-tier Tribunal for Scotland Social Security Chamber.
-To facilitate this, the Agency will send the client’s appeal request to the Tribunal, along with all of the data which was collected in the initial application processes and the re-determination.
-After the appeal has been lodged with the Tribunal, the Agency will have 31 days to send a submission, in their capacity as a party to the appeal.
-This submission will contain the Agency’s reasoning for the decisions which have been made in relation to the client’s entitlement.
+To facilitate this, Social Security Scotland will send the client’s appeal request to the Tribunal, along with all of the data which was collected in the initial application processes and the re-determination.
+After the appeal has been lodged with the Tribunal, Social Security Scotland will have 31 days to send a submission, in their capacity as a party to the appeal.
+This submission will contain their reasoning for the decisions which have been made in relation to the client’s entitlement.

-What categories of personal data are you processing?
+What categories of personal data are we processing?

 Where do you get my personal data from?